uptilab2/ftp-proxy/README.md

 Mandatory parameters:
 - path (string): path to file to download

+##### SFTP support
+SFTP support API is roughly the same as ftp, and can be achieved by switching the url prefixes from ftp to sftp The following features are not yet available for SFTP:
+- recursive listing
+- extension filtering

 #### Errors
 If an error occured on the proxy or the FTP server, the request will return a HTTP 400 json response with the following format